Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Clay (aluminum oxide AI2O3 with a small amount of other compounds);

 Volatile hydrogen compounds- the most practically important group of compounds with hydrogen.
-These include substances commonly found in nature or used in industry, such as water, methane and other hydrocarbons, ammonia, hydrogen sulfide, and hydrogen halides.
-Many of the volatile hydrogen compounds are found in the form of solutions in soil waters, in living organisms, as well as in gases formed during biochemical and geochemical processes, so their biochemical and geochemical role is very large.
+These include substances commonly found in nature or used in industry, such as water, methane and other hydrocarbons, ammonia, hydrogen sulfide, hydrogen halides.
+Many of the volatile hydrogen compounds are in the form of solutions in soil waters, in the composition of living organisms, as well as in gases formed during biochemical and geochemical processes, therefore their biochemical and geochemical role is very large.

 Salt-forming oxides:

-o amphoteric oxides (for example, zinc oxide ZnO, aluminum oxide Al2O3): metal oxides with oxidation state III-IV and exclusion (ZnO, BeO, SnO, PbO);
+o amphoteric oxides (for example, zinc oxide ZnO, aluminum oxide Al2O3): metal oxides with oxidation states III-IV and exceptions (ZnO, BeO, SnO, PbO);

-Non-salt-forming oxides: carbon oxide (II) CO, nitrogen oxide (I) N2O, nitrogen oxide (II) NO, silicon oxide (II) SiO.
+Non-salt-forming oxides: carbon monoxide (II) CO, nitric oxide (I) N2O, nitric oxide (II) NO, silicon oxide (II) SiO.

 Target:

-introduce students to the composition, classification and representatives of the class of bases
+to introduce students to the composition, classification and representatives of the base class

-continue to develop knowledge about ions using the example of complex hydroxide ions
+continue the formation of knowledge about ions on the example of complex hydroxide ions

-continue to develop knowledge about the degree of oxidation of elements, chemical bonds in substances;
+continue the formation of knowledge about the degree of oxidation of elements, chemical bonds in substances;

-give an idea of qualitative reactions and indicators;
+give the concept of qualitative reactions and indicators;

-develop skills in handling chemical utensils and reagents;
+to form skills in handling chemical glassware and reagents;

-In addition to binary compounds, there are complex substances, for example bases, which consist of three elements: metal, oxygen and hydrogen.
+In addition to binary compounds, there are complex substances, such as bases, which consist of three elements: metal, oxygen, and hydrogen.

-Hydrogen and oxygen are included in them in the form of the hydroxo group OH -.
-Consequently, the hydroxo group OH- is an ion, not a simple one like Na+ or Cl-, but a complex one - OH- - hydroxide ion.
+Hydrogen and oxygen are included in them in the form of a hydroxo group OH -.
+Therefore, the hydroxo group OH- is an ion, but not simple, like Na + or Cl-, but complex - OH- - hydroxide ion.

-Grounds - these are complex substances consisting of metal ions and one or more hydroxide ions associated with them.
+Foundations - These are complex substances consisting of metal ions and one or more hydroxide ions associated with them.

-If the charge of the metal ion is 1+, then, of course, one hydroxo group OH- is associated with the metal ion, if 2+, then two, etc. Consequently, the composition of the base can be written by the general formula: M(OH)n, where M is metal , m is the number of OH groups and at the same time the charge of the metal ion (oxidation state).
+If the charge of the metal ion is 1+, then, of course, one hydroxo group OH- is associated with the metal ion, if 2+, then two, etc. Therefore, the composition of the base can be written by the general formula: M (OH) n, where M is the metal , m - the number of OH groups and at the same time the charge of the ion (oxidation state) of the metal.

 The names of the bases consist of the word hydroxide and the name of the metal.
 For example, Na0H is sodium hydroxide.
-Ca(0H)2 - calcium hydroxide.
+Ca(OH)2 - calcium hydroxide.

-Sodium hydroxide NaOH- a solid white substance, hygroscopic and therefore deliquescent in air; It dissolves well in water and releases heat.
+Sodium hydroxide NaOH- solid white substance, hygroscopic and therefore deliquescent in air; dissolves well in water, and heat is released.
 A solution of sodium hydroxide in water is soapy to the touch and very caustic.
-It corrodes leather, fabrics, paper and other materials.
+It corrodes leather, textiles, paper and other materials.
 For this property, sodium hydroxide is called caustic soda.
-Sodium hydroxide and its solutions must be handled carefully, being careful not to get them on clothes, shoes, and even more so on your hands and face.
-This substance causes wounds on the skin that take a long time to heal.
+Sodium hydroxide and its solutions must be handled with care, being careful not to get them on clothes, shoes, and even more so on hands and face.
+On the skin from this substance, wounds that do not heal for a long time are formed.
 NaOH is used in soap making, leather and pharmaceutical industries.

-Potassium hydroxide KOH- also a solid white substance, highly soluble in water, releasing a large amount of heat.
-A solution of potassium hydroxide, like a solution of sodium hydroxide, is soapy to the touch and very caustic.
-Therefore, potassium hydroxide is also called potassium hydroxide.
-It is used as an additive in the production of soap and refractory glass.
+Potassium hydroxide KOH- also a solid white substance, highly soluble in water, with the release of a large amount of heat.
+A solution of potassium hydroxide, like a solution of caustic soda, is soapy to the touch and very caustic.
+Therefore, potassium hydroxide is otherwise called caustic potash.
+It is used as an additive in the production of soap, refractory glass.

 A clear solution of calcium hydroxide is called lime water.
 When CO2 is passed through lime water, it becomes cloudy.
 This experience serves to recognize carbon dioxide.

-Reactions by which certain chemical substances are recognized are called qualitative reactions.
+Reactions by which certain chemicals are recognized are called qualitative reactions.

-There are also ones for alkalis qualitative reactions, with the help of which solutions of alkalis can be recognized among solutions of other substances.
-These are reactions of alkalis with special substances - indicators (Latin for “pointers”).
-If you add a few drops of an indicator solution to an alkali solution, it will change its color
+For alkalis, there are also qualitative reactions, with the help of which solutions of alkalis can be recognized among solutions of other substances.
+These are reactions of alkalis with special substances - indicators (lat. "pointers").
+If a few drops of an indicator solution are added to an alkali solution, it will change its color.

 Homework: paragraph 19, exercises 2-6, table 4

-Before solving problems, you should know the formulas and rules of how to find the volume of gas.
-We should remember Avogadro's law.
+Before solving problems, you should learn the formulas and rules for how to find the volume of gas.
+Remember Avogadro's law.
 And the volume of gas itself can be calculated using several formulas, choosing the appropriate one from them.
-When selecting the required formula, great importance have environmental conditions, in particular temperature and pressure.
+When selecting the necessary formula, environmental conditions, in particular temperature and pressure, are of great importance.

 Avogadro's law

-• The formula V=n*Vm can most often be found in problems.
-Here the volume of gas in liters is V, Vm is the molar volume of gas (l/mol), which under normal conditions = 22.4 l/mol, and n is the amount of substance in moles.
-When the conditions do not have the amount of a substance, but there is a mass of the substance, then we proceed this way: n=m/M. Here M is g/mol (molar mass of the substance), and the mass of the substance in grams is m.
-In the periodic table it is written under each element, as it is atomic mass.
-Let's add up all the masses and get what we are looking for.
+• The formula V=n*Vm is most often found in problems.
+Here, the volume of gas in liters is V, Vm is the molar volume of gas (l / mol), which under normal conditions = 22.4 l / mol, and n is the amount of substance in moles.
+When there is no amount of matter in the conditions, but at the same time there is a mass of matter, then we proceed as follows: n=m/M. Here M is g / mol (molar mass of the substance), and the mass of the substance in grams is m.
+In the periodic table, it is written under each element, like its atomic mass.
+Add up all the masses and get the desired.

 Share with friends or save for yourself: